 10. Drink coffee at Jack Rabbit

-Those that know me, know that I love coffee.
-In fact, there as so many cafes in Queenstown that I visit almost every week!
-Lake Tekapo also offers its fair share of beautiful and delicious cafes.
+Those who know me, know that I love coffee.
+There are so many cafés in Queenstown that I visit almost every week!
+Lake Tekapo also offers its fair share of beautiful and delicious cafés.

 11. Hike Mount John Summit

 Considered a moderate hike, the Mount John Summit Hike is accessible directly from Tekapo town.
-The track starts just before Tekapo Springs and is well sign-posted.
-There are in fact two routes to get to the top.
-The fastest route is the circuit track which takes you steeply up through mostly forested areas.
-Allow 1.5 hours to complete this track.
+The track starts just before Tekapo Springs and is well posted.
+There are two routes to get to the top, with the fastest route being the circuit track which takes you steeply up through mostly forested areas.
+I’d allow around 1.5 hours to complete the circuit track.

 Once you reach the top, you will be treated to 360-degree views of the Mackenzie Basin and Lake Tekapo.
 You will also find the popular Astro Cafe, a viewing platform, and the Mount John Star Gazing Observatory at the summit.

-Just a couple of minutes‘ drive from town is the easy Peninsula Walkway Track, which should take you 2.5 hours return.
-From the parking lot, the track follows the shoreline around the peninsula.
-Return via Godley Peaks Road.
-There are lovely views of the lake, Mt John, and surrounding mountains.
+Just a couple of minutes drive from town is the easy Peninsula Walkway Track, which should take you 2.5 hours return.
+From the parking lot, the track follows the shoreline around the peninsula, where you can then return via Godley Peaks Road.
+Don’t forget to take plenty of time to enjoy the lovely views of the lake, Mt John, and the surrounding mountains!

-I personally love this trail simply for the views of Lake Tekapo.
-From a slightly higher elevation, the lake’s color really pops and the above photo is not edited to make the lake appear blue – it’s really is that blue!
+For me, the views here of Lake Tekapo are among some of my all-time favorite.
+From a slightly higher elevation, the lake’s color really pops, and the above photo is not edited to make the lake appear blue – it really is that blue!